 Many patients find custom orthotics helpful in reducing symptoms by providing necessary support for the arch and relieving strain, providing the plantar fascia with the “rest” it needs to heal.
 Lifestyle changes like losing excess weight and taking breaks during long periods of sitting may also help.

-When these approaches aren’t effective in providing long-term relief for pain and inflammation, Dr. Blue may recommend steroid injections to relieve inflammation and promote healing in the plantar fascia and surrounding tissues.
+When these approaches aren’t effective in providing long-term relief for pain and inflammation, your provider may recommend steroid injections to relieve inflammation and promote healing in the plantar fascia and surrounding tissues.
 When heel pain persists, surgery may be recommended to remove tiny bony growths called heel spurs, which can exacerbate irritation and inflammation in the plantar fascia.

 Beginning treatment as soon as you notice symptoms is important for relieving pain and returning to your normal activities as quickly as possible.